Discriminative Clustering with Representation Learning with any Ratio of Labeled to Unlabeled Data: Extension of the DIFFRAC Objective

-Optimizing the dual of this problem via alternating minimization (see Appendix~\ref{app:balancing}), we obtain Algorithm~\ref{alg:constrained_balancing}.
-Note that in the case where the cluster sizes are predetermined and no labeled data exists, this reduces to the Sinkhorn-Knopp algorithm.
-The matrix balancing algorithm can be analyzed using the proof technique of~\citet{soules1991}.
-We detail in Appendix~\ref{app:balancing} the computation of the Jacobian driving the iteration process towards a fixed point.
+Minimization in $b$ and $d$ can be performed analytically.
+We optimize over the remainder of the variables via alternating minimization.
+Defining $u=\exp(-a)$, $v=\exp(-c)$, and $N=\exp(-(\tilde Q + \Regtwo))$, the steps of the alternating minimization at iteration $t$ are given by

+where $\Proj_{\mathcal{B}_{\infty}(x, R)}(y)$ denotes the projection on the unit $\ell_\infty$ ball centered at $x$ with radius $R$.
+This leads to Algorithm~\ref{alg:constrained_balancing}.
 In practice we find that 10 steps of the alternating minimization suffice.
+Note that in the case where the cluster sizes are predetermined and no labeled data exists, this reduces to the Sinkhorn-Knopp algorithm \citep{sinkhorn1967}.
+In Appendix~\ref{app:alt_label} we discuss an alternative relaxation of the labeling subproblem that was proposed by \citet{bach2007}.